agenosov/sdn_sandbox/ryu_indepth_part1.md

 ## How ryu-manager works

-* A list of applications is instantiated.
+* A list of applications is instantiated.</br>
   If no apps is provided via command line, this list will contain only the *ryu.controller.ofp_handler* application

 * Instance of application manager is created